 As the decompression table stretches the spine, negative pressure is created within the spinal discs, which can result in the retraction or repositioning of the disc material, leading to pain relief.
 In addition, the lower pressure within the disc can cause an influx of healing nutrients to the disc, to promote further relief even when the patient is not on the table.

 One of the hurdles to effective decompression with manual techniques is the fact that the body naturally resists the stretch, known as muscle guarding.
-With a decompression table, sensors can detect when the patient’s muscles are guarding against the stretch, it will use a release and stretch program to ensure that the maximum decompression is accomplished.
+With a decompression table, sensors can detect when the patient’s muscles are guarding against the stretch and release the tension, ensuring that the maximum decompression is accomplished.

 The correct spinal decompression protocol for an individual will depend on the symptoms he or she is experiencing.
 Typically, spinal decompression patients can expect to go through at least 12 sessions on the decompression table.
-Depending on the patient’s diagnosis, more sessions may be required.
+Depending on the patient’s diagnosis and response to the treatment, more sessions may be required.
+In addition, follow-up treatments may be prescribed as needed to manage pain.

 A patient’s initial visit should determine whether he or she would be a good candidate for decompression therapy.
 An initial analysis should include a review of the patient’s history, including any available imaging such as x-rays and/or MRI results.
 If the patient is a good candidate, the doctor can put together a recommended decompression protocol designed for that specific patient and diagnosis.

 Each spinal decompression table session is approximately 30 minutes in duration.
 During this session, the patient is strapped into the table using a pelvic harness.
 For lumbar decompression, the lower portion of the body will move to gently stretch and relax the spine based on computerized algorithms designed to maximize the stretch and minimize the body’s resistance to that stretch.
-For cervical spine decompression, the upper portion of the body will move.
+For decompression of cervical herniated discs, the upper portion of the body will move.

 An advanced decompression table, such as the HillDT Spinal Decompression Table, will be able to store patient profiles and protocols so that for each session, once the patient is positioned on the table, the push of a button will enact the correct stretching sequence.

-Anyone suffering from back pain related to bulging or herniated discs may be a candidate for decompression therapy, but only a doctor of chiropractic or other healthcare practitioner specializing in the musculoskeletal system can make this determination upon assessing a patient.
+Anyone suffering from back pain related to bulging or herniated discs may be a candidate for decompression therapy, but only a doctor of chiropractic or other healthcare practitioner specializing in the musculoskeletal system and trained as a decompression technician can make this determination upon assessing a patient.
 While many patients come to spinal decompression therapy after they have failed to find relief from other treatments, including surgery, this is not a prerequisite.

 There are some contraindications for this type of therapy, including: